WRFan/jailbreak10.3.3/README.md

 Nothing?
 Failure, total failure!
 That's the kind of pupils we have nowadays!

 Messing with services is extremely problematic on iOS, because Windows and Linux can be tested on a virtual machine, so if the system doesn't boot, you just restore a snapshot, but if iOS doesn't boot, you are done for.
 The only people who actually concerned themselves with iOS services to a greater extent are some Chinese people, translate.google.com is your friend.
 There are some pages, which will speak about some services, but not many, other internet resources will mention Mac services, but there's no guarantee a service that can be disabled on a Mac can be safely disabled on iOS either.
 A service may not be required on one system, but very well required on many other systems (mDNSResponder).
 The problem is, morons on the net state something, but nobody ever mentions, what system they use, this is true for any problem, not just services-specific.
 So a moron says, mDNSResponder can be disabled, because his system uses discoveryd for DNS.
 So you disable mDNSResponder on Sierra/iOS 10.x - 12.x, try to ping google.com, nada.
 Hey, but that guy said, mDNSResponder isn't required!
 Yeah, just listen to those morons.
-Other idiots are even worse, they just copy-paste info from other pages to their pages, without testing, so errors spread all over the net.
+Other idiots are even worse, they just copy-paste info from other pages to their pages without testing, so errors spread all over the net.
 So let me tell you some stuff I've found out about iOS services MYSELF, stuff, most of which nobody knows about... except Apple... and me... and now YOU!
 You lucky guy!

 On darwin, launchctl is the equivalent of systemctl.
 You can get info about that on the net.